cchitsiang/awesome-stars/README.md

 ## Swift

+- [evanw/thumbhash](https://github.com/evanw/thumbhash) - A very compact representation of an image placeholder
 - [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - AuroraEditor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.
 - [CodeEditApp/CodeEdit](https://github.com/CodeEditApp/CodeEdit) - CodeEdit App for macOS – Elevate your code editing experience.
 Open source, free forever.
 - [immobiliare/RealHTTP](https://github.com/immobiliare/RealHTTP) - 🌀swift async http client - fast, lightweight, type-safe